Generalized, sublethal damage-based mathematical approach for improved modeling of clonogenic survival curve flattening upon hyperthermia, radiotherapy, and beyond: Results and Discussion

-\textbf{Irradiation.} A meta-study from 2021 \cite{Friedrich} compared ion beam irradiation with a reference photon irradiation (X-ray), surveying \textit{in vitro} clonogenic cell survival data across the literature.
-The authors identified several data series showing signs of cell resistance with higher radiation doses, i.e., the linear-quadratic behavior at lower doses transitioning into purely logarithmic or even concave dose-response relationship at higher doses.
-The straightening survival curve progression is expressed as negative $\beta$-values in the LQ model fittings, which contradicts the probabilistic conception of the radiobiological parameters in the LQ model \cite{Chadwick}.
-Indeed, this limitation of the LQ model in the high-dose range has been previously addressed \cite{Schlesinger}.
-We tested the LQ- and U- models in three such datasets extracted from published literature, again finding the Umodel's superior performance.
-The results are documented in Fig. \ref{RTlit}; Table SI-2 summarizes all parameters and $R^2$ values.\\
+A meta-study from 2021~\cite{Friedrich} compared the outcomes of ion beam irradiation with reference photon irradiation (X-ray), surveying \textit{in vitro} clonogenic cell survival data across the literature.
+The authors identified several experimental series showing signs of cell resistance with higher radiation doses, i.e., the linear-quadratic behavior at lower doses transitioning into a purely logarithmic or flattening (saturating) dose-response relationship at higher doses.
+The flattening in the survival curve is expressed as negative $\beta$-values in the LQ model fittings.
+This may lead to even concave line of best fit and also contradicts the mechanistic interpretation of the radiobiological parameters in the LQ model \cite{Chadwick}.
+The LQC model addresses this discrepancy by employing an additional cubic term in the exponent of the LQ model.
+We, therefore, next tested the LQ and the LQC models versus the Umodel in three of such data sets extracted from published literature, ensuring a thorough and meticulous process.
+Again, we discover the Umodel's superior performance, particularly visible in the extrapolations, indicative of putatively higher predictive power.
+The results, documented in Figure~\ref{Combi} and Figure~SI.10b are a testament to the robustness of our approach.
+Table~SI.7 provide a comprehensive summary of all parameters and $R^2$ values.
+In several cases the Umodel achieves also a lower $AIC$ value than the other three models, (see Table~SI.9b) indicating again that the superior agreement with the experimental survival curves from radiotherapy is not merely due to the increased number of parameter.\\